-Example: Eversholt holds joint technical reviews with TOCs from different owning groups on Classes 313 and 321.
-The review includes: discussion (and development of people/relationships), comparing trends, identifying best practice, pre-empting issues on particular fleets, smoothing any fleet/vehicle transfers.
+Historical Example: Eversholt held joint technical reviews with TOCs from different owning groups on Classes 313 and 321 (operation of both now ceased).
+The review included: discussion (and development of people/relationships), comparing trends, identifying best practice, pre-empting issues on particular fleets, smoothing any fleet/vehicle transfers.
 Variation in Class 313 performance across different TOCs was positively correlated when successful compressor modifications were implemented.

-All user groups should be linked to the RDG web page to facilitate the sharing of knowledge and engagement with and between groups.
-They should have clear remits and agreed levels of attendance from all invited stakeholders.
+All user groups should have clear remits and agreed levels of attendance from all invited stakeholders.
 They should all cover reliability improvement and risk mitigation issues as well as sharing safety concerns and advice.

-Example: Northern led the setting up of a refreshed mid-life DMU user group in 2008, modelled on the new Electrostar user group.
-It is now more effective, with a proactive approach to reliability issues and better engagement from key players.
+Historical Example: Northern led the setting up of a refreshed mid-life DMU user group in 2008, modelled on the Electrostar User Group, with a proactive approach to reliability issues and better engagement from key players.

-Example: Eversholt led the set-up of a new user group for Electrostars in 2007, with the following terms of reference:
+Example: An Electrostar User Group was set up, with the following terms of reference:

-- To provide a forum for periodic stakeholder high-level review of Electrostar fleet performance - To identify emerging issues and trends and ensure that action plans are in place to address identified areas of concern - To provide strategic direction and guidance on these issues to the TOC, ROSCO and Bombardier teams responsible for delivering Electrostar fleet performance - To identify and encourage the implementation of industry best practice and lessons learned from other fleet programmes to the benefit of overall Electrostar performance.
+- To provide a forum for periodic stakeholder high-level review of Electrostar fleet performance - To identify emerging issues and trends and ensure that action plans are in place to address identified areas of concern - To provide strategic direction and guidance on these issues to the TOC, ROSCO and Manufacturer teams responsible for delivering Electrostar fleet performance - To identify and encourage the implementation of industry best practice and lessons learned from other fleet programmes to the benefit of overall Electrostar performance.

-Example: Porterbrook coordinates the Turbostar user group, which was re-launched in 2008.
-Each meeting now focuses on no more than two train systems, sharing best practice in maintenance, operations and reliability initiatives.
+Example: Porterbrook coordinates the Turbostar user group, sharing best practice in maintenance, operations and reliability initiatives.

-16.2 Common issues
+17.2 Common issues